syncfusion-content/maui-docs/MAUI/Linear-Gauge/migration.md

 # Migrate from Xamarin.Forms SfLinearGauge to .NET MAUI SfLinearGauge

-To make the migration from the [Xamarin SfLinearGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfLinearGauge.html) to the [.NET MAUI SfLinearGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfLinearGauge.html) easier, we kept most of the similar APIs from the Xamarin [SfLinearGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfLinearGauge.html) in the.NET MAUI [SfLinearGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfLinearGauge.html).
-We have also restructured the APIs by considering various use cases and maintaining API consistency.
-Please find the difference in the below topics.
+To make the migration from the [Xamarin SfLinearGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfLinearGauge.html) to the [.NET MAUI SfLinearGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfLinearGauge.html) easier, most of the similar APIs from the Xamarin [SfLinearGauge](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfLinearGauge.html) were kept in the.NET MAUI [SfLinearGauge](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SfLinearGauge.html).
+Also, the APIs has been restructured by considering various use cases and maintaining API consistency.
+Please find the difference in the following topics.

 ## Initialize control

-To initialize the control, import the gauge namespace and Initialize SfLinearGauge as per the following code snippet.
+To initialize the control, import the gauge namespace and initialize SfLinearGauge as shown in the following code sample.

 <table>
 <tr>